-The Tibetan Central Administration recently informed us that they encounter difficulties in providing financial help to needy old people, who live either in their own houses or in Old People's
+The Tibetan Central Administration recently informed us that they encounter difficulties in providing financial help to needy old people, who live either in their own houses in Old People's Homes.

-Homes.
 Therefore, AET decided to launch a campaign in their favour, which was announced in TD 75.
-On May 15th, the Board of Directors voted a first contribution of 10 000€.
+On May 15th, contribution of 10 000€.